ML-group-13/youtube_view_prediction/README.md

 $python pipe.py development 1000
 ```

-To save images from thumbnails, this does not need to be done when the data is already present:
+To save hd images from thumbnails run the save_images file.
+It is also possible to only save a number of images or save non-hd versions.
+The image features will not perform well without hd images.
+Images only need to be saved when the data is not already present:
 ```
 $python save_images.py
+$python save_images.py 3000
+$python save_images.py non-hd
 ```

 To install all required packages: